-Sure, having money will definitely attract people towards you, but it won’t guarantee true friendship.
+Sure, having money will definitely attract people toward you, but it won’t guarantee true friendship.
 True friends do things for each other when there isn’t a payday at the end of the week.

-People who have a lot of money will have a hard time deciphering this and it’s usually why they tend to stick to other wealthy people while forming inner circles.
-How can you trust agendas?
+People who have a lot of money will have a hard time deciphering this, and it’s usually why they tend to stick to other wealthy people while forming inner circles.

 Money Cannot Buy A Life’s Purpose